 The smartwatch houses Bluetooth v5.0, a speakerphone, and a mic to enable calls.

 The Fossil Gen 6’s first-party health software is quite limited — the Cardiogram app periodically measures and charts heart rate.
-Most users will probably opt for the installed-by-default ‘Google Fit’ suite of apps to track exercise and other health metrics.
+Most users will probably opt for the apps installed-by-default ‘Google Fit’ suite to track exercise and other health metrics.